peterboehm/mod-licenses/README.md

 is split into two sections: The first gives information for developers wanting to use the services that mod-licenses exposes to the FOLIO LSP.
 The latter sections are intended for developers looking to maintain and extend mod-licenses.

-# For FOLIO service users
+# For developers wanting to use mod-license resources

-If you are a folio module developer looking to use mod-license services the following URL patterns may help you.
-If you are a developer of mod-licenses, see lower.
+If you are a folio module developer looking to use mod-license services the following URL patterns may help you interact with the service:

 ## Create a license